How to Develop an eCommerce Website

-- Problem: People don’t know that a knife for bread won’t cut meat properly, thus, complain about how dull their knives are.
+- Problem: People don’t know that a bread knife won’t cut meat properly and thus, complain about how dull their knives are.

-Solution: You can add the description, write instructions on the package, mark each knife for its purpose (for bread, meat, fruits & vegetables, etc.), and so on.
+Solution: You can add the description/explanations, write instructions on the packages, mark each knife with its purpose (for bread, meat, fruits & vegetables, etc.), and so on.

-However, if you already have a successful commerce business offline, just think about this in an “online” way since not everything that people buy offline will be suitable for eCommerce.
+However, if you already have a successful commerce business offline, just think about your product(s) in an “online” way since not everything that people buy offline will be suitable for eCommerce.

 Where will you sell your product?